Bitget Wallet Card

 Minimum Spend Requirement None

 When making purchases, the system may temporarily lock a slightly higher amount of crypto to account for potential price slippage during the conversion process.
-The conversion from USDC to fiat occurs in real-time at the point of sale, with Immersve's infrastructure handling the process.
+The conversion from USDC/USDT to fiat occurs in real-time at the point of sale, with the regional issuing partner's infrastructure handling the process.

 Card Tiers and Options